Shreyas4991/Eventloop/README.md

 * Implement some fundamental concept in CS
 * Get accustomed to being systematic at writing projects again.

-This is a very amateur attempt as can be seen from the Makefile structure, occasional use of print statements for debugging and especially the excessive structuring up for limited functionality.
+This is a very amateur attempt as can be seen from the Makefile structure, occasional use of print statements for debugging, elaborate README and especially the excessive structuring up for limited functionality.

 ## How this works
 * You register events initially.
 Execute code sequentially and synchronously.
 Trigger events and have the callback corresponding to them execute on a thread on which the eventloop runs.